mdp-toolkit/mdp-docs/sphinx/source/tutorial_src/tutorial.rst

 As you can see from ``train``, the training does not always stop when the training node is reached.
 Instead it is possible to continue with the execution to come back later.
 For example this is used in the backpropagation example (in the MDP examples repository).
-There is also a new ``stop_training`` result option.
-If ``stop_training`` returns a result then the ``BiFlow`` enters a mode where it propagates the result based on the given target by calling ``stop_message``.
+There are also the new ``stop_training`` result options that start an execute phase.
 This can be used to propagate results from the node training or to prepare nodes for their upcoming training.

 Some of these new options might be confusing at first.
 However, you can simply ignore those that you don't need and concentrate on the